 Considering that more than half of adults, people over 18, are affected, everyone should go to the Equifax emergency web site, equifaxsecurity2017.com to determine if information has been compromised.
-If so, you will be enrolled in Equifax the protection service (“TrustedID”).
+If so, you will be enrolled in Equifax's protection service (“TrustedID”).
 Consumer advocates pressed to make sure that signing up for the service would NOT mean a waiver of legal rights in the future.

-If you are a victim of this (or any) breach, here’s what to do — the whole process took me about an hour to complete:
+If you are a victim of this (or any) security breach, here’s what to do — the whole process took me about an hour to complete:

 - Contact one (under law, each is obligated to notify the other two) of the three credit bureaus Equifax, Experian and TransUnion to put a free fraud alert on your credit report, which makes it harder for an identity thief to open more accounts in your name.
 It lasts 90 days, but you can renew it.
 You will also receive a free credit report from each of the three companies.

-At this point, the question is not if your information will be compromised, but when.
+At this point, the question is not if your security will be compromised, but when.
 While there is no magic shield to protect your coveted identity, there are best practices to keep the criminals at bay.

-1) Guard your information:
+1) Guard your security:

 - Refrain from providing businesses with your SSN just because they ask for it.
 (Medicare recipients should be careful, because SSNs are printed on Medicare cards.)